Brookfield Takes Over at CMC

 The new management team at the California Market Center hosted a meet-and-greet breakfast for tenants following the closure of a deal between CMC owners Jamison Services and Brookfield Properties, the real estate giant that runs properties such as FIGat7th and Bank of America Plaza.

-The June 19 event was held in the lobby of the building, where current and former CMC tenets met with Brookfield staff, including David Foley, Brookfield’s vice president operations and the new general manager of the CMC.
-Foley, who was involved in the redevelopment of Figat7th, has already moved into his new office in the CMC.
+The June 19 event was held in the lobby of the building, where current and former CMC tenants met with Brookfield staff, including David Foley, Brookfield’s vice president operations and the new general manager of the CMC.
+Foley has already moved into his new office in the building.
 Attendees were treated to a full breakfast spread, including egg strata, avocado toast, fresh coffee and an assortment of aguas frescas.

+In preparation for the Monday morning event, the skylight over the lobby atrium had been washed, the Ninth Street entrance patio scrubbed and the parking-lot elevator bays given a fresh coat of glossy paint.

 Brookfield intends to “significantly invest in and transform the California Market Center into a 21st-century creative, mixed-use office campus,” according to company materials.